hugooliv/CardsProject/README.md

-This project was made based on the React classes from the Alura teaching platform Hope you enjoy it!
+This project was made based on the React classes from the Alura teaching platform.
+Hope you enjoy it!

 ## Available Scripts